-Clients generally need five 110-minute psychological testing sessions.
+Clients generally need six 90-minute psychological testing sessions.
 Because most tests are untimed, the number of sessions will vary by need.
 Please make sure that your child is well rested, well fed and healthy during the session.
 Please stay home if the client has any symptoms of illness: fever, persistent cough, diarrhea, chills, muscle pain, shortness of breath, loss of taste or loss of smell.
 There is no fee for last minute cancellations.

 The final meeting meeting is 60 to 90 minutes long, and it is also held by video conference.
 The final meeting is a time to review the results and recommendations of the psychological testing.
 A draft of the report is sent a half hour before the meeting.
 Please be sure that you have reserved time to read the report so it can be discussed in detail at the meeting.
 This meeting must occur at least seven days after the last psychological testing session to allow time for Dr. Pratt to write the report.
 If rating scales and school records are not received promptly, then it may delay the final meeting date.